-One of the most important lessons learned in implementing the HE-structures program by MMAF is the importance of maintaining and repairing damaged structures so that structures can last longer and function properly.
+One of the most important lessons learnt in implementing the HE-structures programme by MMAF is the importance of maintaining and repairing damaged structures so that structures can last longer and function properly.
 HE-structures that are damaged due to large waves will not be optimal in trapping sediments or holding trapped sediments, as they are no longer able to function properly.
 Sediments that have been trapped behind the structure can also be lost again when exposed to the waves that come through the damaged structures.

-Monitoring results of the HE-structures that were built by MMAF in 2015 and 2017, show that in several locations such as Brebes, Demak (Timbulsloko and Babalan Village), and Jepara sedimentation formed behind the structure, but then it disappeared again, example in a bay or behind a sandbar.
-High sedimentation rates result from a location near an adequate sediment source.
+Monitoring results of the HE-structures that were built by MMAF in 2015 and 2017, show that in several locations such as Brebes, Demak (Timbulsloko and Babalan Village), and Jepara sedimentation formed behind the structure, but then it disappeared again, because the structure was damaged and unable to trap the sediment.